PhilomenaMusili/To-Do-App/README.md

 # To Do App
-Welcome to my To Do App
+Welcome to my To Do App.

 ## Preview

 ## About

 You're all set!
 Feel free to explore within the repository.
-Dive into the code, experiment, and learn at your own pace.
+Dive into the code, experiment, and learn at your own pace.This is a begginer friendly to do app

 ## Contribution